1RyanGoodman/HeartDiseasePrediction/README.md

 This dataset in my study covers 303 individuals, 14 attributes, and an indicator of the whether they had heart disease.

 My approach will include Exploratory Data Analysis, Feature Engineering (minimal required in this example), Testing Multiple Models, including several with GridSearch, and one-by-one analysis the models' top features as they relate current medical knowledge.

+As this is a binary classification problem, I will use accuracy score and f_score.
+I will just view f_score, since this is interesting and relevant in practice when looking at the potential for a disease.
+I will set beta at .8, weighting recall more heavily than precision with the idea that this could be used as an indicator to take preventative action.
+Accuracy score, however, will be the more relevant measure, since I am looking primarily for which features are most important in predicting the incidence of heart disease and false positives and false negatives should have equal weight in this comparison.

 Exploratory Data Analysis
 age: The person's age in years